himajan766/SoulSync2/README.md

-# React Native Frontend Setup Guide for iOS Simulator
+# SoulSync Setup Guide for iOS Simulator

 This guide provides step-by-step instructions to set up and run SoulSync in an iOS simulator.
 Before you begin, ensure you have the necessary tools and dependencies installed on your system.